KeepFloyding/numericalMethodsMat/README.md

 ### Installing

-Simply copy the Matlab files in src to your working directory, make sure that it is included in your path and call as required.
+Simply copy the Matlab files in src to your working directory, make sure that the file is included in your path and call as required.

 ### Testing

 A few test cases have been set up in test that showcases the use of the models in solving differential equations.
-Simply run runAll.m in Matlab console.
+Simply run runTestRK.m in Matlab console for instance.

 ## Deploying